 A Different Option: The Trust

 As an alternative to a prenuptial or postnuptial agreement, one might consider whether a trust can protect assets in the event of a divorce.
-The answer?
-It depends.
-The level of protection depends on who establishes the trust and the terms of the trust.
+The level of protection afforded by a trust depends on who establishes the trust and the terms of the trust.
 It also may be affected by how the trust is administered.
 Trust assets are more likely to be deemed separate assets and not subject to division in the event of divorce if the trust is funded by someone other than the beneficiary via gift or bequest or is in a jurisdiction that permits self-settled trusts, the trust is irrevocable, and the trustee has discretion over distributions.

 In some states, such as Delaware, a person can establish a trust for himself or herself (known as a self-settled trust) with the intent to protect the trust’s assets from creditors, including a spouse.
 In other states, these self-settled asset protection trusts are against public policy.
 In these states, the trust should be funded by a person other than the beneficiary.